Why is SFA doing this project?

-Student engagement is significantly enhanced by participation in High-Impact programs.
-According to Alexander Astin (1984) the positive effects of student engagement are a deeper sense of commitment to the institution, improved retention, better grades and higher graduation rates.
-Each of these affects would help to significantly improve the quality of the Stephen F. Austin Experience.
+Student engagement is significantly enhanced by participation in high-impact programs.
+The positive effects of student engagement are a deeper sense of commitment to the institution, improved retention, better grades and higher graduation rates.
+Each of these would help significantly improve the quality of the Stephen F. Austin Experience.

 How will faculty benefit from this program?

 One of the most prevalent issues for faculty is motivating and engaging students.
 High impact practices have a significant impact on the motivation of students.
 Students engaged in these experiences tend to be more self-motivating and ultimately more successful.